rasbt/LLMs-from-scratch/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
-about: Report errors related to the book content or code
+description: Report errors related to the book content or code
+title: "[BUG] "
-labels: bug
+labels: [bug]
 assignees: rasbt
 body:
   - type: markdown
     attributes:
       value: |
         Thank you for taking the time to report an issue.
-Please fill out the details below to help us resolve it.
+Please fill out the details below to help resolve it.

   - type: textarea
+    id: bug_description
     attributes:
       label: Bug description
       description: A description of the issue.